ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Discussion_3/Transcripts/Prose/cFPIP-03W_Physics as Information Processing  ~ Ander Aguirre ~ Discussion 3.m4a.sentences.csv_transcript.md

 [[start:267560][end:275460]] As far as I know, fungible information is everything that you can basically turn into a message of zeros and ones.

 04:39 [[start:279430][end:284038]] How you transmit it may be different, the channel, the physical hardware and so on.
-[[start:284124][end:291738]] But at the end of the day, it's something that you can write on a boundary and something that you can transmit at zeros and ones.
+[[start:284124][end:291738]] But at the end of the day, it's something that you can write on a boundary and something that you can transmit as zeros and ones.
 [[start:291824][end:299350]] Whereas quantum information, you literally have to send the hardware, the piece of hardware, the QRF.
 [[start:299510][end:301402]] At least that's how I understand it.
 [[start:301456][end:311114]] So a simple answer might be that it's information encoded in a piece of software versus a piece of hardware.

-05:11 [[start:311162][end:314000]] But I don't think that analogy is perfect.
+[[start:311162][end:314000]] But I don't think that analogy is perfect.
-[[start:315750][end:316114]] Yeah.

 05:16 _Daniel:_
-[[start:316152][end:317300]] Dean, what do you think?
+[[start:315750][end:317300]] Yeah.
+Dean, what do you think?

 05:18 _Dean:_
-[[start:318710][end:320754]] Here's what I'm curious about.
+[[start:318710][end:320754]] Here's what _I'm_ curious about.
 [[start:320952][end:323602]] And again, you guys can help me with this.

-05:23 [[start:323736][end:330126]] As opposed to reference frames, I oftentimes default to frame of reference.
+05:23 [[start:323736][end:330126]] As opposed to "reference frames," I oftentimes default to "frame of reference."
 [[start:330158][end:337794]] And I know that in one of the live streams, what I tried to bring out was the idea that there was an ice cream cone looking at an ice cream truck.
-[[start:337922][end:346262]] And the question was always whether or not which one of those two entities, one is in the foreground and one is in the background.
+[[start:337922][end:346262]] And the question was always {whether or not...} which one of those two entities, one is in the foreground and one is in the background.

-[[start:346326][end:369150]] And in this slide that Ander has up the question is, is the nonfungibility because only A and B can decide whether the VA as seen by B, the A is deeper into that image based on our frame of reference.
+05:46 [[start:346326][end:369150]] And in this slide that Ander has up the question is, is the nonfungibility because only A and B can decide whether the VA as seen by B, the A is deeper into that image based on our frame of reference
-[[start:369230][end:376878]] And the B is closer or is the B the one that's actually deeper and the A is the one that's in the foreground?
+[[start:369230][end:376878]] and the B is closer; or is the _B_ the one that's actually deeper and the _A_ is the one that's in the foreground?

-06:16 [[start:376974][end:392060]] And I was wondering whether the idea of noncopyability is because of that depth of field aspect that cannot be determined unless it's literally handed over the way that Chris was describing it.
+[[start:376974][end:392060]] And I was wondering whether the idea of noncopyability is because of that depth of field aspect that cannot be determined unless it's literally handed over the way that Chris was describing it.

 06:32 _Ander:_
 [[start:392830][end:411840]] I think that's basically accurate.
-I'm not sure that I can answer your question, but I think I have the feeling that Chris well, Chris said this in the lecture, that at the end of the day, the QRF is somewhere in your nervous system.
+I'm not sure that I can answer your question, but... {I think I have the feeling that Chris...} Well, Chris said this in the lecture, that at the end of the day, the QRF is somewhere in your nervous system.
-[[start:413090][end:416858]] And here, you bring up a good point.
+[[start:413090][end:416858]] And here, you bring up a good point, [[start:416884][end:417170]] right?
-[[start:416884][end:417170]] Right.
 [[start:417240][end:421070]] It looks like this slide is a bit of an optical illusion.

 07:01 [[start:421150][end:427800]] Whether you see A or B deeper, I guess it depends on something going on inside your head.
 [[start:429050][end:434310]] This picture is so symmetrical that if you focus enough on it, you can change your opinion.

 07:16 _Daniel:_
-[[start:436250][end:440010]] Just to even connect that to what we're talking about.
+[[start:436250][end:440010]] Just to even connect that to what we're talking about:
-[[start:440080][end:453306]] The classical fungible information on the Holographic screen, on the blanket, and then the quantum cognitive rotation, is those two images are on the screen, identical.
+[[start:440080][end:453306]] The classical fungible information on the holographic screen, on the blanket, and then the quantum cognitive rotation, is those two images are, _on the screen,_ identical.
-[[start:453498][end:472094]] And then whether it gets a quantum rotation such that the three points of the axes are closer to us than the intersection on that kind of tetrahedron or the other way around, whether the ballerina is rotating one way or the other, that's not on the boundary.
+[[start:453498][end:472094]] And then whether it gets a quantum rotation such that the three points of the axes are closer to us than the intersection on that kind of tetrahedron, or the other way around - whether the ballerina is rotating one way or the other - that's not _on the boundary,_

-07:52 [[start:472222][end:483190]] So the information about the depth of field is part of the QRF or part of the enactment of the QRF, and it's not written on the boundary.
+[[start:472222][end:483190]] so the information about the depth of field _is_ part of the QRF or part of the enactment of the QRF, and it's _not_ written on the boundary.

 08:06 _Dean:_
 [[start:486200][end:490100]] And that goes back to the preparation question and not just the measuring.

-08:10 _Ander:_
-[[start:490680][end:491140]] Yeah.

-08:11 _Daniel:_
+08:10 _Daniel:_
-[[start:491210][end:516110]] Like if the preparation...if your whole enculturation or the last five minutes, it was entrained, or you were holding an object, that predisposed you to think that the vertex of the intersection was further away, that's the preparation that sets your prior so that when you get this ambiguous artifact, you rotate it into the most natural position, cognitively, and that's the preparation that sets you up for a measurement.
+[[start:490680][end:516110]] Yeah.
+Like if the preparation... if your whole enculturation or the last five minutes, it was entrained, or you were holding an object that predisposed you to think that the vertex of the intersection was further away, that's the preparation that sets your prior so that when you get this ambiguous artifact, you rotate it into the most natural position, cognitively, and that's the preparation that sets you up for a measurement.

-08:40 [[start:520892][end:523200]] No measurement can happen without a preparation.
+[[start:520892][end:523200]] No measurement can happen without a preparation.

-[[start:524180][end:525520]] What do you think, Ander?
+08:44 [[start:524180][end:525520]] What do you think, Ander?

 08:47 _Ander:_
 [[start:527220][end:527970]] Sure.
 [[start:528840][end:529204]] Yeah.
 [[start:529242][end:530630]] Everything you said makes sense.

-08:52 [[start:532680][end:550570]] So perhaps let me recall, what was that, around the slides, it was in this whole spirit or philosophy of making, emphasizing that information is physical, it concubit [?] this whole thing.
+08:52 [[start:532680][end:550570]] So, perhaps let me recall what was said around the slides{, it was}...
+In this whole spirit or philosophy of {making...} emphasizing that information is physical, it confronted[?] this whole thing.
-[[start:551580][end:578800]] One of the glaring omissions in physics was the embodiment of the reference frame, which was treated as an abstraction in classical physics, such as by Galileo, but maybe even Einstein, even if he, my hunch, is that he did have more of this instinct,  particularly in all those thought experiments of trying to chase the light ray.
+[[start:551580][end:578800]] One of the glaring omissions in physics was the embodiment of the reference frame, which was treated as an abstraction in classical physics, such as by Galileo, but maybe even Einstein, even if he... my hunch is that he did have more of this instinct,  particularly in all those thought experiments of trying to chase the light ray.
-[[start:579300][end:580732]] You are chasing the light ray.
+[[start:579300][end:580732]] _You_ are chasing the light ray, [[start:580796][end:580976]] right?
-[[start:580796][end:580976]] Right.
-[[start:580998][end:590740]] I mean, this is the whole process of making the observer and the reference frame more and more explicit and more and more physical.
+[[start:580998][end:590740]] So, at the end of the day, {I mean,} this is the whole process of making the observer and the reference frame more and more explicit and more and more physical.

-09:51 [[start:591180][end:593850]] Because at the end of the day, it has to right.
+09:51 [[start:591180][end:593850]] Because at the end of the day, it _has to,_ right?
-[[start:594460][end:616990]] If you start with this assumption, that solipsistic assumption almost, that all you see is part of the same material ether that you are, then you are part of the universe and you're observing something that is out there.
+[[start:594460][end:616990]] If you start with this assumption, that _solipsistic_ assumption almost, that all you see is part of the same _material ether_ that you are, then you are part of the universe and you're observing something that is out there.
-[[start:617520][end:622224]] So you need to include a theory of what it means for you to be observing that.
+[[start:617520][end:622224]] So you need to include a theory of what it means for you to be observing that, [[start:622262][end:622608]] right?
-[[start:622262][end:622608]] Right.
 [[start:622694][end:625724]] And at the end of the day, the observer has to be physical.

 10:25 [[start:625852][end:630256]] That's what was emphasized by Chris at the beginning of this lecture.
-[[start:630448][end:650456]] So this jump from treating the reference frame as an abstraction to a real physical entity...these people have talked a lot about in these papers that are quoted there [2007, Reference Frames, Superselection Rules, and Quantum Information, Bartlett SD, Rudolph T, Spekkers, RW].
+[[start:630448][end:650456]] So, this jump from treating the reference frame as an abstraction to a real physical entity...
+These people have talked a lot about [that] in these papers that are quoted there. [[2007, Reference Frames, Superselection Rules, and Quantum Information, Bartlett SD, Rudolph T, Spekkers, RW]]
-[[start:650558][end:657624]] But I should also remark, if folks want to see this, it's coming up in high energy theory.

-10:57 [[start:657672][end:666856]] Also in recent work of Susskind [Leonard Susskind] and others, where they talk about quantum reference frames very explicitly.
+[[start:650558][end:657624]] But I should also remark, if folks want to see this, it's coming up in High Energy Theory [[start:657672][end:666856]] also, in recent work of [Leonard] Susskind and others, where they talk about quantum reference frames very explicitly.
-[[start:666968][end:681940]] So I don't have the citations at the bottom, but it's definitely becoming an important thing in the last 20 years, this attempt to really explicitly treat the reference frame and the observer as a quantum entity, as a physical entity.
+[[start:666968][end:681940]] So, I don't have the citations off the bat, but it's definitely becoming an important thing in the last 20 years, this attempt to really explicitly treat the reference frame and the observer as a quantum entity, as a physical entity.

-11:22 [[start:682680][end:694330]] Okay, so that's what I just said the jump from treating things reference frames as abstractions to physical objects.
+11:22 [[start:682680][end:694330]] Okay, so that's what I just said - the jump from treating {things} reference frames as abstractions, to physical objects.

 11:36 [[start:696620][end:708940]] And because we cannot make a perfect copy of quantum information, we say that these are unique and nonclonable and nonfungible.
-[[start:710000][end:719184]] So in order to recreate an experiment perfectly, this is addressed as a part of fungibility or not.
+[[start:710000][end:719184]] So in order to recreate an experiment perfectly, this is addressed as a part of fungibility-or-not, [[start:719222][end:719664]] right?

-11:59 [[start:719222][end:719664]] Right.
-[[start:719782][end:734150]] Can Alice, if you have some sort of quantum experiment and Alice and Bob are, you know, it's the usual DPR [?] thought experiment or whatever, Alice and Bob are separated by light years.
+11:59 [[start:719782][end:734150]] Can Alice, if you have some sort of quantum experiment and Alice and Bob are... {You know,} It's the usual EPR thought experiment{or whatever}, Alice and Bob are separated by light years...
-[[start:735000][end:743850]] Is it enough, if they want to recreate the same, exact same experiment for Alice to send a string of zeros and ones?
+[[start:735000][end:743850]] Is it enough, if they want to recreate the same, exactly the same experiment, for Alice to send a string of zeros and ones?

-12:24 [[start:744460][end:751176]] Well, if you had an experiment where that's enough, then you can recreate it with fungible information.
+[[start:744460][end:751176]] Well, if you had an experiment where that's enough, then you can recreate it with fungible information.
 [[start:751278][end:758860]] If not, then you need to somehow send nonfungible information, which really implies sending a piece of hardware.

 12:43 _Daniel:_